Explore Mission Articles Communities

 2. Teaching coping mechanisms

 Teaching children age-appropriate coping mechanisms, such as deep breathing, journaling, and mindfulness, can help them regulate emotions and manage stress.
 These tools equip children to handle both minor frustrations and significant challenges by fostering a sense of control and calm.
+Alongside deep breathing and journaling, eco-somatic tools like barefoot walking on grass, collecting nature objects, or drawing what they observe outdoors can help children manage anxiety and ground themselves during emotional stress.
 Research suggests that these coping techniques are particularly helpful for children facing substantial stressors, like behavioural or emotional difficulties.

 3. Encouraging a growth mindset